 Campaigners are also calling on the Malawi Special Law Commission to condemn the Bill given how extreme the proposed legislation is.

-Pro-life campaigner, Ella Duru told Right To Life UK: “This is a brazen attempt by Western abortion organisations to impose abortion, for any reason, up to birth on Malawi.
+Pro-life campaigner, Ella Duru told Right To Life UK: “This is a brazen attempt by Western abortion organisations to impose de factor abortion on demand, up to birth on Malawi.

 “Women in Malawi don’t need abortion to be empowered.
 Instead, lawmakers should look at proposals which support women such as improved healthcare, good schools and additional skills training.